 Helix Lab Fellows, Class of Spring 2026

-The Helix Lab Fellows, Fall 2025, come from five universities (Technical University of Denmark, University of Copenhagen, Aarhus University, Aalborg University, IT University of Denmark) and are collaborating with six companies (Novo Nordisk A/S, Novonesis A/S, Unibio A/S, NNE, Meliora Bio, Dyrehøj Vineyard).
+The Helix Lab Fellows, Spring 2026, come from five universities (Technical University of Denmark, University of Copenhagen, Aarhus University, Aalborg University, IT University of Denmark) and are collaborating with six companies (Novo Nordisk A/S, Novonesis A/S, Unibio A/S, NNE, Meliora Bio, Dyrehøj Vineyard).

 You can read more about their collaboration and motivation for becoming Helix Lab Fellows down below.